The Homeward Bounders: Plot summary

 Twelve-year-old Jamie discovers a strange place in his hometown in which mysterious and demonic entities, known only as Them, are playing a board game with the entire world.
 Upon his discovering Them, They are forced to make Jamie a Homeward Bounder; this means he must constantly travel from world to world until he finds his home again.
 Homeward Bounders cannot die, and must not interfere with Play.
 If he can reach his home he may stay, and re-enter play.
 No-one is allowed to interfere directly with the Homeward Bounders; for example, if someone were to attempt to hurt or steal from Jamie, that person would die mysteriously.

 In his travels through the many worlds, Jamie meets the Flying Dutchman, with his ship and crew, and Ahasuerus, the Wandering Jew.
 In addition, he meets a strange entity chained to a rock by Them.
 Every day, a Vulture comes to peck at him.
 While he is never named, the entity is Prometheus (he states that his name means "foresight" and that, according to legend, he was punished for bringing fire to humanity).
 Jamie becomes skilled at travelling, learning to read the signs left by other Homeward Bounders, growing fluent in many languages and proficient in many unusual skills.

-So Jamie wanders through the worlds, time passing, never reaching his home, yet hardly aging at all, until he meets Helen Haras-Uquara, from the barbaric world of Uquar.
-She has a gift - she can change her right arm into anything at all (for instance, an elephant trunk or a snake).
+Jamie wanders through the worlds, time passing, never reaching his home, yet hardly aging at all, until he meets Helen Haras-Uquara, from the barbaric world of Uquar.
+She has an ability to change her right arm into anything at all (for instance, an elephant trunk or a snake).
 Helen has only recently become a Homeward Bounder, because she, like Jamie, has seen Them playing Their game with the worlds.
 Although she has no experience with anything much, having been shut in a temple for most of her life, she proves to be a resourceful and intelligent person; her knowledge of Them, which mainly comes from the teachings of Uquar, her god, turns out to be very useful.

 Helen and Jamie travel together until they meet Joris, another new Homeward Bounder, who was a slave and apprentice demon hunter from another world, separated from his master by a demon that showed him Them.
 The three travel together until they come to a world in which they meet Adam and Vanessa.